flowersteam/forest/readme.md

 `Tree` is not inherited from `dict`.
 It offers most of the dict methods, but is not a drop-in replacement: method are all prefixed with an underscore : (`_update()`, `_get()`, `_setdefault()`, `_items()` etc), and their behavior are designed to be consistent with the hiearchical data structure, not the `dict` interface.

+#### Not a lean data structure

+The datastructure is geared toward preventing and detecting miuse.
+That creates overhead that makes `Tree` ill fitted for intensive applications.

 #### Values can optionally be validated when they are set

 They can be validated either by their type: